 Tremezzo and Villa Carlotta

-Menaggio is the country a little bigger in the area.
-Let’s say that if you want a little shopping nearby or simply a more stocked supermarket you go there.
-It has a beautiful lakeside promenade and in the central square is full of bars, restaurants and cute places for an aperitif with friends.
-Honestly I can not tell if there is anything to visit because in case I miss it, however, if I find out I promise that I will update the post or if you know, please let me know that I provide.
+Menaggio is the slightly larger town in the area.
+Let’s say that if in the vicinity you want a little shopping or simply a more well-stocked supermarket, you go there.
+It has a beautiful lakeside promenade and in the central square it is full of bars, restaurants and very nice places for an aperitif with friends.
+Honestly I can not tell you if there is something special to visit because in case I miss it, however, if I find it I promise that I will update the post.

-Varenna is one of my favorite villages.
-Born as a fishing village it is located on the other side of the lake more or less in front of Menaggio and with the boat from Lenno can be reached in just under an hour.
-Turn it all is a must because it has some fabulous views and alleys, it is pure magic.
-It is also unforgettable to travel along the long lake that is called “walk of lovers“.
+Varenna is one of my favorite villages on Lake Como.
+Born as a fishing village, it is located on the other side of the lake more or less in front of Menaggio and can be reached in just under an hour by boat from Lenno.
+Turning it all is a must because it has fabulous views and characteristic alleys, it is pure magic.
+It is also unforgettable to walk along the long lake which is called the “walk of lovers“.
 If you do it with your loved one it is even more so.
-Also worth visiting is Villa Monastero, a museum house with a wonderful garden, the Castello di Vezio, the Church of San Giorgio and that of San Giovanni Battista.
+Also worth visiting is Villa Monastero, a house museum that has a beautiful garden, the Vezio Castle, the Church of San Giorgio and that of San Giovanni Battista.

-Bellagio is located in a unique position.
-Right on the branch of Lake Como, and I think it is the most famous holiday resort in the area.
-From Lenno it can be reached by boat in half an hour and is surrounded by villas that are more beautiful than the other.
-However, only the gardens of Villa Melzi and Villa Serbelloni can be visited, the others have to admire them entirely from the outside.
-Villa Melzi stands on the lakefront going towards Como while Villa Serbelloni dominates the village from its promontory.
-Finally, the archpriest church of San Giovanni Battista and the Basilica of San Giacomo are not bad either.
+Bellagio is located in a unique position, right on the branch of Lake Como, and I think it is the most famous holiday resort in the area.
+From Lenno it can be reached by boat in half an hour and is surrounded by villas, one more beautiful than the other.
+However, only the gardens of Villa Melzi and Villa Serbelloni can be visited, the others must be admired entirely from the outside.
+Villa Melzi stands on the lakefront going towards Como while Villa Serbelloni dominates the town from the top of its promontory.
+Finally, the archpriest church of San Giovanni Battista and the basilica of San Giacomo are also not bad.

-Finally, as far as the food is concerned, I would like to point out to you in Lenno the lakefront restaurant of the Hotel Plinio which, besides making the best perch of the area, always has an excellent menu of typical dishes.
-But now no more talk, I leave you with a few images that certainly make the idea of the places and atmospheres better than my words.
+Finally, as regards food, I would like to point out the lakeside restaurant of the Plinio Hotel in Lenno which, in addition to making the best perch risotto in the area, always has an excellent menu of typical dishes.
+But now, no more chatter, I leave you with some images that certainly make the idea of places and atmospheres better than my words.